 If the video is shot in 60fps or higher, open "Parameter settings" window and change the frame rate to 24fps or 30fps, which can also condense video size to a large extent.

+You can also cut off the undesired part in a video to condense MP4 file size.
 Click "Scissors" icon on the toolbar to open "Trim" windows.
 Drag the two sliders to trim video, or input start time and end time for fine-tuning, then click OK.
 You're allowed to split video into multiple parts.
 If needed, you can also merge multiple video clips into one later.

 After everything is all set, choose an output path on the bottom.
 Lastly, hit "Run" button to start to condense video files.